 Library -- RICHARD L. HART, Director

 Marketing Communication -- WILLIAM V. GONDA, Director

-Office for Adult Students -- BIDDY A. BROOKS, Director
+Office of Adult Learner Services -- BIDDY A. BROOKS, Director

 Operations -- J. RANDALL GEERING, Director